 4 – Be caring, be concerned, stay positive.

-5 – Plan a zoom meeting and get together with families for some enjoyable and music educational activities.
+5 – Plan an online meeting and get together with families for some enjoyable and music educational activities.

 I am working hard to provide the resources that my students need and I am sharing everything with other teachers.
 I am making more music and resources free so as to help teachers organize and plan their week.
 I have been sending an email out sharing my weekly theme including resources and a list of free pieces on a regular basis.